ankurnecessary/3-react-place-picker/README.md

 # 3-react-place-picker

 A react practice project mainly for useEffect() hook.
+We saw a better **modal** component implementation in this project.

 Working with: